DataTalksClub/machine-learning-zoomcamp/08-deep-learning/pytorch/install_pytorch.md

 # **Complete PyTorch Installation Guide (GPU & CPU Support)**

 Hi 👋
-This guide walks you through installing PyTorch with GPU acceleration.
-It covers multiple package managers (uv, pip, conda), explains CUDA compatibility, and includes verification and benchmarking scripts.
+This guide walks you through installing PyTorch with GPU acceleration using **uv**, a modern Python package manager.
+It also shows how to check your GPU, verify your installation, and fix common issues.

 Tested on Linux and WSL2.